 Birth Control caused a build up of cellulite on my thighs despite exercise, a clean diet, and toxin-free living.

 Coming off of Birth Control Pills

 As my awareness and desire of optimal health grew, I personally knew that it was in my best interest to come off birth control pills.
+For me, the birth control pill risks outweighed its benefits.
 I can say that the journey was not easy, as I experienced many ups and downs as my hormones normalized, but now after 2 years, I am almost completely back to my healthy normal self.

 Because I have just presented such a controversial topic, I will let you digest the information, and then I would suggest that you read my journey of revitalizing my natural hormone cycle in “Getting Off Birth Control Pills, Now What?”